ndreynolds/ratatouille/README.md

 It's a good idea to provide a fallback clause in case we don't know how to handle a message.
 This way the app won't crash if the user presses a key that the app doesn't handle.
-But if things stop working as you expect, try removing the fallback see if important messages are going unmatched.
+But if things stop working as you expect, try removing the fallback to see if important messages are going unmatched.

 #### `render/1`